 Montserrat is a certified information privacy professional (CIPP/US and CIPP/E) through the International Association of Privacy Professionals.

 Montserrat provides strategic counseling to corporate clients and foreign nationals with regard to employment-based U.S. immigration law, including advice related to E-3, H-1B, L-1, and TN visas as well as labor certification applications under the PERM regulations.

 Montserrat counsels and defends companies regarding their hiring practices and compliance with the government’s Form I-9 and E-Verify employment eligibility verification requirements.
 Her practice includes advising clients on Form I-9 hiring practices and the E-Verify process, defending employers in civil and criminal government investigations, and conducting immigration-related internal investigations and Form I-9 audits.
 She serves as a member of the American Immigration Lawyers Association’s (AILA) Verification and Documentation Liaison Committee, this committee addresses worksite enforcement, Form I-9 and E-Verify matters.

+Montserrat is a frequent invited speaker and writer on topics related to data privacy, employment background screening, and immigration issues.
 Prior to joining AGG, Montserrat was in private practice with Greenberg Traurig LLP.
-She has worked in the U.S. Senate as Judiciary Committee Counsel to Senator Dianne Feinstein.
+She worked in the U.S. Senate as Judiciary Committee Counsel to Senator Dianne Feinstein.
 Before working on Capitol Hill, Montserrat was at a boutique immigration law firm and began her legal career as a trial attorney for the U.S. Department of Justice, Immigration and Naturalization Service, entering service through the Immigration Attorney General’s Honors Program.